MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivitySession.md

 ### stop
 `- (void)stop;`

-TODO - Closes this activity session.
+Stops this activity session.
 This should be called when the user is no longer engaged in the activity associated with this session.